 So temperature ranging anywhere between 20-35 degree Celsius will be a good fit for it.

-Best Season to Grow Chandni Plant will be:
+The best Season to Grow Chandni Plant will be:

-March– Early May and then Aug – Early Oct.
+Between March–May and then Aug – Early Oct.

 Note: You can grow it during monsoons as well, but if you are growing it directly on the ground then make sure the water doesn’t stay near the roots for a long time as it will cause root rot.

-Potting Soil For Tagar Plant
+Preparing Potting Soil For Tagar Plant

 Chandni plant doesn’t ask for much when it comes to soil requirements and can be grown in almost any type of soil.